urish/ngx-moment/.github/ISSUE_TEMPLATE.md

-*Ensure your issue is isolated to angular2-moment.
+*Ensure your issue is isolated to ngx-moment.
 Issues involving third party tools will be closed unless submitted by the tool's author/maintainer.*

 **Environment:**